 The 2014 Plan Prince George's 2035 Approved General Plan (Plan 2035) places this application within the Established Communities Growth Policy Area.
-Plan 2035 classifies existing residential neighborhoods and commercial areas served by public water and sewer
+Plan 2035 classifies existing residential neighborhoods and commercial areas served by public water and sewer outside of the regional transit districts and local centers, as Established Communities.
+Established Communities are most appropriate for context-sensitive infill and low- to medium-density development.

 The 2010 Approved Subregion 4 Master Plan and Sectional Map Amendment (master plan) recommends Industrial land use for the subject property and most of the surrounding area, only recognizing the City of Praise Church, across Brightseat Road, as an institutional land use.
 (Map 4-3: Proposed Land Use Plan, page 62).
 The master plan states that "the accessibility and proximity of the area to the highway system provides an ideal location for office, flex (lightly zoned industrial or office space where the building provides its occupants the flexibility of utilizing the location for office or showroom space in combination with manufacturing, laboratory, warehouse, etc.), and industrial uses to occur" (page 78).
-Given the purpose of the I-3 Zone, to provide for a mixture of industrial, research, office, and, in certain instances, specific retail commercial uses, the approved development will add additional industrial development between existing industrial development to the north and the existing commercial development to the south.
+Given the purpose of the I-3 Zone, to provide for a mixture of industrial, research, office, and, in certain instances, specific retail commercial uses, the proposed development will add additional industrial development between existing industrial development to the north and the existing commercial development to the south.

-The approval of the subject application will be context-sensitive infill, expanding warehousing and distribution in the immediate vicinity of a beltway interchange.
-Based on the analysis provided, the variance was granted without substantial impairment to the intent, purpose and integrity of Plan 2035 or the master plan.
+The approval of the subject application would be context-sensitive infill, expanding warehousing and distribution in the immediate vicinity of a beltway interchange.
+Based on the analysis provided, the variance can be granted without substantial impairment to the intent, purpose and integrity of Plan 2035 or the master plan.